All Episodes

 And therefore, because we are a city about business and money, it's time for us to turn the page on the Democratic machine.

-It no longer exists, and we are moving on.
+And we are moving on.

-P Ray for Congress, P Ray for the 7th Congressional District, because we are going to put an end to the heroin highway.
+P. Ray for Congress, P. Ray for the 7th Congressional District, because we are going to put an end to the heroin highway.

 We appreciate both of you.